-Influencer marketing for all its benefits can also risky.
+Influencer marketing for all its benefits can also be risky.
 I suggest you consider these next 3 points.

 - Is the influencer legitimate and are their followers real?

 As mentioned above.
 There are so many fake accounts on social media platforms like Twitter.
 In fact, it's estimated by different sources that Twitter may have as many as 20% fake or bot accounts.
 The last thing you want is to work with an "influencer" whose followers are all bots.
 A good idea here is to ask the influencer to provide engagement data and always start small, meaning don't agree to any significant deals without first dipping your toes in and seeing how their audience engages with your content.
-Another way to find a reputable influencer is to engage a third party company that specializes in influencer marketing and management.
+Another way to find a reputable influencer is to engage a third-party company that specializes in influencer marketing and management.

 - Is the influencer going to spam your cryptocurrency project or service?

 Many so-called influencers will blatantly operate spam campaigns where they will message and send spam to random crypto-related accounts in the hopes that they can convince someone to look at what it is they are shilling.
-Firstly this just does not work, I've never met or heard of anyone that has invested into a project because of a spammer, but more importantly, it can completely ruin your brand.
+Firstly this just does not work, I've never met or heard of anyone that has invested in a project because of a spammer, but more importantly, it can completely ruin your brand.
 I have personally reached out to brands that had hired "influencers" who were spamming me and when the brand found out what their hired guns were doing, they weren't too happy.
 Do your due diligence and ask to see evidence of their previous campaigns.

 - Is your influencer a moron?

 Seriously.
 We've all seen the news, 'Jake Paul Exposed as Crypto Scammer'.
 In my opinion, he's not a scammer, he's just stupid.
 And he's just the tip of the iceberg.
-If you're going to hire an influencer, make sure they know what they're talking about and aren't just going to plug your cryptocurrency to their army of adolescent and malable followers who hang off every word the influencer says.
+If you're going to hire an influencer, make sure they know what they're talking about and aren't just going to plug your cryptocurrency into their army of adolescent and malleable followers who hang off every word the influencer says.

 What can influencers do?
-Influencers can be hired to do anything from sending a series of tweets, to filming product reviews, writing blog posts or sending email blasts.
+Influencers can be hired to do anything from sending a series of tweets, to filming product reviews, writing blog posts, or sending email blasts.

 The cost to hire an influencer?
 It depends on their reach.
-I have seen some influencers with good reach charging between $300 and $500 dollars for a series of tweets or a blog post, where as some of the top level influencers charge between $10,000 - $30,000 for a single campaign.
+I have seen some influencers with good reach charging between $300 and $500 dollars for a series of tweets or a blog post, whereas some of the top-level influencers charge between $10,000 - $30,000 for a single campaign.

 Another good way of marketing your cryptocurrency is through a press release.
-This involves publishing news about your cryptocurrency on reputable crypto or tech related websites.
+This involves publishing news about your cryptocurrency on reputable crypto or tech-related websites.

 Over time, some websites have gained authority in the crypto community.
 Many avid cryptocurrency newsreaders visit these websites (like ours) to get factual information about different cryptocurrencies.
-Publishing your cryptocurrency launch on some of these websites helps to get your project in front of a large audience that is already primed towards crypto.
+Publishing your cryptocurrency launch on some of these websites helps to get your project in front of a large audience that is already primed toward crypto.

 It also exposes your project to other bloggers who may want to write about your cryptocurrency project as well as possibly also providing some SEO benefits.